Sagol 59: Career

 In December 2018, Sagol released a joint album with Israeli rapper and comedian Lukach.
 The album, Plouging in the Mud, which appeared under the pseudonym The Work Managers, parodies the Country & Western style of music, and was done all in Hebrew.
 On June 10, 2019, Sagol emerged with a new Hip Hop album, Pirkey Avot (Veteran Joints), which showcased, alongside Sagol, a variety of notable Israeli M.Cs and producers. thReEMIXes, an E.P which featured three official remixes to tracks from Veteran Joints, was released to streaming services in October 2019. thREeMIXes II followed in December 2019.

-In November 2021, Sagol released "The Father, The Son and The Mayor", the first ever album by an Israeli solo rapper/M.C to be released in vinyl LP format.
+In November 2021, Sagol released The Father, The Son and The Mayor, the first ever album by an Israeli solo rapper/M.C to be released in vinyl LP format.
 The album, released by Kame'a Music, contained nine tracks and featured renowned Israeli vocalists Dana Berger and Echo, among others.
 In January 2022 Sagol released "Judoka", a song performed in both Hebrew and Arabic in collaboration with Arab Muslim rapper Hasan M.C.

+On August 4, 2023, Sagol released his ninth full-length Hip Hop album, Millennial Dinosaur, which featured collaborations with several acclaimed Israeli MCs and Producers.
+The album was released to all streaming services and was also issued as a limited-edition vinyl LP.
+The E.P "Dinosaur Remixed", released on February 25, 2024, featured new remixes for tracks from "Dinosaur Millennial", made by some of Israel's most renowned Hip Hop beatmakers.

+In June 2025, to mark 25 years of activity, Sagol released "Lost Bars", a rarities collection with hard-to-find songs, spanning the years 2000 to 2025, featuring some of Israel's most acclaimed rappers and producers, including Shaanan Streett (of Hadag Nahash), Ortega, Mayor, Lukach, Shachar Hasson, Johnny Goldstein, Mayor, Shiroto and many more.
+"Bars Only", a joint E.P with acclaimed producer Luqman, followed in July 2025.
+59420, an E.P with producer Ninja420 and featuring several notable guest M.Cs, was released in October 2025.